 This summer has given air conditioners in Southern Maryland a good workout.
-Did you get your annual air conditioning maintenance tune-up sometime between last fall and now?
+Did you get your annual air conditioning maintenance inspection sometime between last fall and now?
 Then your A/C is probably in good shape to get through the rest of the summer.
-But if you skipped the tune-up you may face trouble, especially if you have an older air conditioner.
+But if you skipped the inspection you may face trouble, especially if you have an older air conditioner.

 If you see any of these signs below, contact us for a service call.
 Our trained, experienced service technicians will carefully look over your air conditioning system, expertly diagnose the problem, and give you honest advice about the next step, whether it’s repair or replace.

 If the air coming from your vents isn’t cool, it could be a sign that your A/C is low on refrigerant or has a problem compressor.
 If there’s not enough air flowing from your vents, it may also mean you have a compressor problem –or else have duct leaks in need of repair.
 These are not problems that you should try to fix yourself.
 Contact us for a service call.